maojrs/multiscaleRD/README.md

 It calculates the solution of the 2D reaction-diffusion equation (RDE) with the Finite Difference scheme, simulates reaction-diffusion particle-based  and couples them to each other by injecting particles from the concentration reservoir, given by the solution of the PDE, into the particle-based domain.
 The examples of this code show the consistency between the micro and macroscopic level up to the second order.
+We implemented two different scripts:
+* one for reactions up to the first order (Coupling.py)
+* one for reactions up to the second order (CouplingLV.py) The last named simulates the classical Lotka-Volterra dynamics.

 ## Prerequisites